Robinhood vs Public in 2026

 robinhood vs public.com

-Robinhood also has an FDIC sweep program for uninvested cash that currently pays up to 3.25% APY (with a premium subscription).
-Public has a similar FDIC-insured cash program that pays 3.35% per year without a subscription.
-However, Public does not include the other perks Robinhood offers, such as a debit card.
+Robinhood also has an FDIC sweep program for eligible uninvested cash that currently pays up to 3.35% APY with a premium subscription.
+Public has a similar FDIC-insured cash program that pays 3.3% per year without a subscription.
+However, Public does not include the same card-related features Robinhood offers.

 Winner: Robinhood